Sanboin Garden 三宝院庭園

 A humble temple hideaway with an ornate garden

-A sub-temple of Daigoji in the southeast of Kyoto, Sanpoin Temple is home to a garden explicitly designed for flower viewing.
+A sub-temple of Daigoji in the southeast of Kyoto, Sanboin Temple is home to a garden designed by Toyotomi Hideyoshi.

 How to Get There

-The rocks here are so famous they were the subject of a classic play
+The Fujito Ishi rocks in the temple garden are so famous there is a classic play about them

 The temple was originally built in 1115

-The garden was designed to be admired from inside the temple
+The garden was designed to be admired from within the rooms of the temple buildings

 A picturesque temple with a long history